.. and what we do

 The Parish Council also acts as agent of the County under the Parish Paths Scheme to maintain and improve the thirty public footpaths in the parish.

 Comberton Parish Council has up to thirteen Councillors that come up for election every four years.
 The Parish Council is the first stage in the democratic process, and aims to care for all the affairs of the Parish and ensure that at all times, statutory requirements are met.

-The Chairman and Vice -Chair were elected at the last Parish Council Meeting in May 2021
+The Chairman and Vice -Chair were elected at the Annual Parish Council Meeting in May 2022.

 |Chairman||Mr Tim Scott||Moat House, 65 Green End||263434|